Large Language Models provide support for the parallelogram theory of analogy: General Discussion

-{\bf Local similarity outperformed the parallelogram model.} We also replicate a key result from prior work: local similarity heuristics (especially $C$:$D$ similarity) outperformed the parallelogram model as the best overall predictor for both humans and LLMs.
-Peterson et al. (2020) attributed this pattern in humans partially to cognitive ease: when rushed or confused, people may be drawn to local similarity judgments rather than engage in full relational reasoning.
-However, the fact that LLMs exhibit the same preference for local similarity heuristics challenges this account, as LLMs face no time pressure or constraints from cognitive load.
-Alternatively, we think local similarity may reliably predict completions because many strong analogies exhibit both relational and semantic similarity between source and target domains.
+We also replicate and extend a key result from prior work: local similarity heuristics (especially $C$:$D$ similarity) outperformed the parallelogram model as the best overall predictor for both humans and LLMs. \citet{peterson2020parallelograms} attributed this pattern in humans partially to cognitive ease: when rushed or confused, people may be drawn to local similarity judgments rather than engage in full relational reasoning.
+However, the fact that LLMs exhibit the same preference for local similarity heuristics challenges this account, as LLMs face neither the time pressure nor the cognitive load that constrains human responding.
+Alternatively, we think local similarity may reliably predict completions because most strong analogies exhibit both relational and semantic similarity between source and target domains.
 For instance, in \textit{man}:\textit{woman}::\textit{king}:\textit{queen}, \textit{queen} is both relationally appropriate (gender) and semantically similar to \textit{king} (royalty).
 Even when a clean relational offset is hard to infer due to ambiguity of word meaning or weak relational signal in $A$:$B$, retrieving a word close to $C$ remains a robust fallback for the task.